shasankp000/minecraft-downloader-core/README.md

 # Changelog
 After much help and many suggestions, the download algorithms were rewritten to make them more faster and less resource intensive.

+A progress bar has been added to help users keep track of the download.
+The download algorithm has been rewritten completely from scratch to improve download speed.

+Effects were shown in all parts of the downloaded , even the assets downloader, although download of assets for the first time of a specific version takes about 1 hour 30 mins due to incredibly large number of files.

 Fabric download module has been added.